Manta-Network/docs/docs/calamari/DevelopOnDolphin.md

 ## Development Tools

-* SDK: A set of functionality which connects your public address (polkadot-js), your private addresses (signer) and manages the creation of the payloads required for MantaPay extrinsics.
+* `SDK`: A set of functionality which connects your public address (polkadot-js), your private addresses (`manta-signer`) and manages the creation of the payloads required for `MantaPay` extrinsics.
 In order to use the Calamari SDK please refer to [SDK](SDK.md) section.
-* Signer: The signer is a desktop application which generates zero knowledge proofs and manages the private keys of your UTXOs.
+* `Manta-Signer`: The signer is a desktop application which generates zero knowledge proofs and manages the private keys of your UTXOs.
 The signer is open sourced and you find instruction to set it up locally at [manta-signer](https://github.com/Manta-Network/manta-signer).
 * [zombienet](https://github.com/paritytech/zombienet) or the deprecated [polkadot-launch](https://github.com/paritytech/polkadot-launch) tool can help you set up a full relaychain + parachain network.